anaconda/anaconda-project/docs/source/getting-started.rst

     $ anaconda-project init
     Project configuration is in /User/Anaconda/My Anaconda Projects/clustering_app/anaconda-project.yml

 Inside your ``clustering_app`` project directory, create and save a new file named ``main.py`` with the `Bokeh clustering example <https://raw.githubusercontent.com/bokeh/bokeh/master/examples/app/clustering/main.py>`_.
-Learn more about `Bokeh <http://bokeh.pydata.org/en/latest/>`_.)
+(You may also wish to learn more about `Bokeh <http://bokeh.pydata.org/en/latest/>`_.)

-We need to add the packages that the Bokeh clustering demo depends on: Bokeh, pandas, scikit-learn and numpy.
+We need to add the packages that the Bokeh clustering demo depends on: Bokeh, pandas, scikit-learn and NumPy.
 Open the ``anaconda-project.yml`` file and edit the packages section with:

 .. code-block:: yaml